-- 1. Go to Admin > Import & Export > Repositories . - 2.
+- 1. Go to Administration > Artifactory > Import & Export > Repositories . - 2.
 Scroll to the Import Repository from Zip section. - 3.
-Import the MicroEJ Module Repository: - 1.
-As Target Local Repository , select microej-module-repository in the list.

-- 2. As Repository Zip File , select MicroEJ module repository zip file ( microej-[MicroEJ version]-[version].zip ) that you downloaded earlier (please refer to section Get a Module Repository). - 3.
+As Target Local Repository , select microej-module-repository in the list. - Click on Select file and select the MicroEJ module repository zip file (microej-[MicroEJ version]-[version].zip) that you downloaded earlier (please refer to section Get a Module Repository). - 5.
 Click Upload .
 At the end of upload, click on Import .
 Upload and import may take some time.

 Artifactory is now hosting all required MicroEJ modules.
-Go to Artifacts and check that the repository microej-module-repository does contain modules as shown in the figure below.
+Go to Administration > Artifactory > Artifacts and check that the repository microej-module-repository does contain modules as shown in the figure below.